bence309/restaurant-petproject/README.md

 Intuitive Cart System: Users can easily add delicious items to their cart, making the pizza-ordering experience seamless and enjoyable.

-User Authentication: The app provides a login and logout system, ensuring a personalized experience for every user.
+User Authentication: The app provides a secure login and logout system, ensuring a personalized experience for every user.
+It uses the BCRYPT package to secure the sensitive data of the user, the password is stored hashed in the database.

 Dynamic Quantity Adjustments: Customize your order before adding items to the cart.
 The app allows users to dynamically adjust the quantity of items during the selection process.